When: Wednesday, November 27th, 2024

 Contact:Jessie Cartwright, jessie.cartwright@carleton.ca

 Science and art collide at the National Gallery of Canada.
-As the stewards of one of the world’s finest collections of Indigenous and Canadian art, conservators at the National Gallery of Canada are tasked with the complex and sometimes conflicting role of both showcasing and conserving that art.
-Art is meant to be viewed and experienced, but in doing so can result in its damage or destruction.
-To combat this degradation, work in the conservation lab requires skills and knowledge in such fields as chemistry, biology, engineering, and physics (to name a few) in order to safely and accurately conserve pieces of art.
+As the stewards of one of the world’s finest collections of Indigenous and Canadian art, the conservation team at the National Gallery of Canada is tasked with the complex and sometimes conflicting role of both showcasing and conserving that art.
+Art is meant to be viewed and experienced, but in doing so exposes collections to increased degrees of risk.
+Conservators are tasked to mitigate these risks, as well as insuring the long-term preservation of collections, which includes research to better understand these objects.
+Work in the conservation lab requires skills and knowledge in such fields as chemistry, biology, engineering, and physics (to name a few) in order to safely and accurately conserve pieces of art.
 Carleton students had the opportunity to learn about this first-hand in the interdisciplinary science course Museum Science; in this talk we will share what we learned through our collaboration, and our goals for the future.

 About the presenters: